Home/Editorial Guides/Dar es Salaam to Zanzibar Ferry Guide: Tickets, Luggage, and Booking Rules

 Choose the class by comfort and luggage

 Non-resident fares are USD 35 Economy, USD 40 Business, USD 60 VIP, and USD 100 Royal.
 Economy is the baseline, Business is a small upgrade when available, and VIP or Royal make sense for travellers who value space and calmer boarding.
-The fleet page warns that service details can vary by route, vessel configuration, and last-minute operations.
+The fleet page notes that service details can vary by route, vessel configuration, and last-minute operations.

 Keep bags inside the 25 kg rule

 Permitted luggage is 25 kg per person, and extra luggage is chargeable.
 Keep passport, ticket, phone, payment proof, medicine, valuables, and a light layer in a smaller hand item.
-If you may exceed the limit, plan for an official extra charge instead of negotiating at the port.
+If you might exceed the limit, plan for an official extra charge instead of negotiating at the port.

 Arrive with port friction in mind